w3c/wai-intro-wcag/content/wcag3-intro.md

 ### Timeline

-We expect to publish the First Public Working Draft of WCAG 3.0 in 2020.
+We published the First Public Working Draft of WCAG 3.0 in November 2020.
 We expect the final WCAG 3.0 standard to be completed after 2022.

 ### Who Develops WCAG 3